Home / publications / commentaries /

 • Legal challenges delaying or preventing removal, potentially including appeals made to the European Court of Human Rights.

-The total number of people who could potentially be sent to Rwanda is also not known.
-This number is relevant as it affects the potential maximum size of the scheme (and thus its costs), as well as the share of people who are potentially subject to the policy who are removed.
-The maximum number of people who are potentially liable to be removed to Rwanda will depend on factors such as:
+The total number of people who could potentially have been sent to Rwanda is also not known.
+This number is relevant as it would have affected the potential maximum size of the scheme (and thus its costs), as well as the share of people who would have potentially been subject to the policy and removed.
+The maximum number of people who would have potentially been liable for removal to Rwanda would have depended on factors such as:

-• The number of people detected arriving in the UK through irregular routes.
-When the Illegal Migration Act is implemented fully, the Home Secretary will be obliged to remove all adults who arrived irregularly in the UK on or after 20 July 2023.
-Of these, some can be removed to their country of nationality because the Home Office views these countries as safe.
+• The number of people detected arriving in the UK through unauthorised routes.
+If the Illegal Migration Act had been implemented fully, the Home Secretary would have been obliged to remove all adults who arrived without authorisation in the UK on or after 20 July 2023.
+Of these, some could have been removed to their country of nationality because the Home Office views these countries as safe.
 These safe countries currently include the EEA (the 27 EU countries plus Iceland, Liechtenstein, and Norway), Switzerland, Albania, India, and Georgia.
-Currently, irregular entrants of all other nationalities could be removed only to Rwanda.
-There are currently no of how big this group is.
-Home Office statistics show that around 52,000 asylum claims were submitted since the enactment of the IMA on 20 July 2023.
-Most of these claimants will be eligible for removal to Rwanda.
+Currently, unauthorised entrants of all other nationalities could be removed only to Rwanda.
+There are currently no precise estimates of how big this group is.
+Home Office statistics showed that as of April 2024, around 52,000 asylum claims were submitted since the enactment of the IMA on 20 July 2023.
+Most of these claimants would have been eligible for removal to Rwanda.
+For more analysis on how many asylum seekers the Conservative government would have needed to send to Rwanda, see our commentary, How many people need to be sent to Rwanda or have their asylum claim processed under the next government?

 • Implementation decisions.
-For example, the government can remove irregular migrants who have not claimed asylum to Rwanda but may choose to focus on those who have claimed asylum.
+For example, the government could have removed to Rwanda unauthorised migrants who have not claimed asylum but may choose to focus on those who have claimed asylum.

-Beyond the fixed and per-person costs, the Home Office will face certain additional costs if the number of people removed to Rwanda is relatively large.
+Beyond the fixed and per-person costs, the Home Office would have faced certain additional costs if the number of people removed to Rwanda were relatively large.
 In particular, the Illegal Migration Act 2023 (IMA) extends powers to detain people ahead of removal.
-Current policy enables the government to detain people if there is reason to believe they will abscond, although there are not sufficient data to establish the likely prevalence of absconding among people eligible for removal to Rwanda.
+Current policy enables the government to detain people ahead of removal if there is reason to believe they will abscond, although there are not sufficient data to establish the likely prevalence of absconding among people eligible for removal to Rwanda.

-At present, the UK has fewer than 1,000 free detention spaces.
-The government is planning to increase its detention capacity, although it is not clear what total capacity would be required under current government plans.
-The Home Office has not provided enough detail about how it plans to implement detention policies under the IMA and Rwanda scheme to assess the likely costs of detention resulting from either policy measure.
+In mid-2024, the UK had around 500 free detention spaces.
+The previous government planned to increase its detention capacity, although it is not clear what total capacity would have been required.
+The Home Office under the Conservative government did not provide enough detail about how it planned to implement detention policies under the IMA and Rwanda scheme to assess the likely costs of detention resulting from either policy measure.

 Unknown 3: The departure rate of relocated people – and how long they stay in Rwanda

-The cost of relocating a person depends on how long the person remains in Rwanda.
-If a person leaves Rwanda within five years, the UK government will stop its operational payments (up to around £151,000 per person, made quarterly), and pay Rwanda £10,000 to assist in the person’s voluntary departure.
+The cost of relocating a person to Rwanda would also have depended on how long the person remained in Rwanda.
+If a person left Rwanda within five years, the UK government would have stopped its operational payments (up to around £151,000 per person, made quarterly), and pay Rwanda £10,000 to assist in the person’s voluntary departure.

-This means the payments to Rwanda will depend heavily on how many relocated people remain in Rwanda, and for how long.
+This means that the payments to Rwanda would have depended heavily on how many relocated people remained in Rwanda and for how long.

-If a relocated person leaves immediately, the UK government would pay around £41,000 (the £20,000 per-person payment to Rwanda’s development fund, plus £11,315.50 (the first-year payment of £45,262 divided by 4 to give the quarterly payment], plus £10,000 to facilitate voluntary).
-If they stay at least five years, the UK would pay around £171,000 in per-person payments – around four times more.
-The longer a person stays in Rwanda, the greater the per-person payments (Figure 2).
+If a relocated person left immediately, the UK government would have paid around £41,000 (the £20,000 per-person payment to Rwanda’s development fund, plus £11,315.50 (the first-year payment of £45,262 divided by 4 to give the quarterly payment], plus £10,000 to facilitate voluntary return).
+If they had stayed at least five years, the UK would have paid around £171,000 in per-person payments – around four times more.
+The longer a person would have stayed in Rwanda, the greater the per-person payments would have been (Figure 2).

 Figure 2

-The NAO report states that the Home Office’s “working assumption” on the departure rate is that 10% of people who are relocated to Rwanda will leave voluntarily (presumably within five years of arrival).
+The NAO report states that the Home Office’s “working assumption” on the departure rate was that 10% of people who are relocated to Rwanda would have left voluntarily (presumably within five years of arrival).

 However, this ‘departure rate’ is highly uncertain.
 Evidence[iii],[iv] on Israel’s similar policy of sending Eritrean and Sudanese people to Rwanda suggests a much higher departure rate, which would reduce the total cost of the scheme.